 1) On your console, press Ctrl, Shift and Esc simultaneously to open Task Manager.

-2) Locate igfxEm Module, at that point click on igfxEm Module > End task.
+2) Locate igfxEm Module, at that point click on the igfxEm Module > End task.

 3) Re-dispatch Steam, download/update the game again and check whether it works.